The latest updates to the New Zealand insulation regulations came into effect on 1 July 2021.

 Healthy Homes Standards for Rental Properties in New Zealand

-The healthy homes standards were announced in February 2019, and became law in July 2019.
-The new standards require ceiling & underfloor insulation to be installed in all rental properties where is reasonably practicable.
+The Healthy Homes Standards were first announced in February 2019, and became law in July 2019, with incremental changes coming into effect each year.
+In summary, the new standards require ceiling & underfloor insulation to be installed in all rental properties where is reasonably practicable.
 The insulation must also match the 2008 building code and be in reasonable condition.
-Failure to comply with the new insulation requirements may incur fines of up to $4,000.
-View the full standards on the New Zealand Legislation website.
+Failure to comply with the insulation requirements may incur fines of up to $4,000.

 Free Insulation Home Assessments

-We are currently offering free home assessments throughout the Auckland, Bay of Plenty & Waikato regions.
-We can arrange for one of our insulation experts to visit your property and check if your current insulation is up to standard, all at no cost to you.
-If your insulation is not up to standard, we can also recommend exactly what you will need, and even install it for you at a discounted price (though there is no obligation).
-Book your assessment online below.
+We are currently offering free home assessments throughout Rotorua & the surrounding areas.
+We will arrange for one of our insulation experts to visit your property personally and check if your current insulation is up to standard, all at no cost to you.
+If your insulation is not up to standard, we can also recommend exactly what you will need, and even install it for you at a competitive price (though there is no obligation).
+Book a free assessment online.

 The main living room must have a fixed heating device that can heat the room to at least 18°C. The new regulations clarify the requirements for heating devices – some will not meet the requirements under the heating standard as they are inefficient, unaffordable or unhealthy.
-A heating assessment tool will be provided by July this year, which will assist with determining the heating capacity required for individual rooms.
+Use the New Zealand Government’s Tenancy Tool to help you calculate the heating requirements for the rooms of your home.